EightMedia/grunt-breakshots/README.md

 # grunt-breakshots

-> Create screenshots of html files per breakpoint
+> Create screenshots with a viewer of html files per breakpoint

+This task takes with PhantomJS screenshots of your page, and store them in a folder.
+Also a nice viewer is generated, so you can browse the screenshots easily.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`